Vyral/base-template/_posts/2022-03-15-when-do-you-need-to-change-your-smoke-detectors.md

 {% include excerpt.html %}

 Today I want to share a clip with you from my Sunday morning real estate show, which is on 840 WHAS-AM at 8:30 a.m.
 In this clip, we’re answering a common question we received from a listener about smoke detectors.
 How can you keep your family safe?
-Is there a best place to put them?&nbsp;
+Is there a best place to put them?

 **You can listen to our full conversation in the video above, or skip to each topic using the timestamps provided:**